 “History” is the recordings of previous shooting performances.
 After a string of shooting the shooter can press “Reset” on the MantisX app.
 This stores data from the first string, and prepares a separate record for the next string.

-“History” can be downloaded to your computer or other storage device for ongoing review using the provided USB cord, allowing shooters to evaluate their scores after making adjustments and compare them with previous records.
+“History” can be downloaded to your computer or another storage device for ongoing review using the provided USB cord, allowing shooters to evaluate their scores after making adjustments and compare them with previous records.

 In the “Learn” section, the user will find a classic shooting wheel divided into sections.
-Touching one of the sections will reveal both a picture and narrative explaining the shooting error, consistent with shots landing in that section.
+Touching one of the sections will reveal both a picture and a narrative explaining the shooting error, consistent with shots landing in that section.
 In addition, the method to correct this shooting error is explained as well.

 In “Settings” the individual shooter tells the system how they plan on shooting so even more specific data and analysis can be provided.
 This includes the type of firearm being used (even entering the make/model/caliber), and which hand you will be shooting.
 Options for live-fire, dry-fire, and even CO2 firing (Airsoft) are provided, so the system can calibrate accordingly.
 Where the sensor was mounted and in what position (forward or backward) are the final specifications.